Investing can be daunting. I know I didn't invest, outside of my retirement accounts at work, because I was worried about taxes.

 One Recommendation for a Fund, One Recommendation for a Stock

-This gem is provided to us by Robert R. Johnson, PhD, CFA, CAIA, president and CEO of The American College of Financial Services.
+This gem is provided to us by Robert R. Johnson, PhD, CFA, CAIA, and former president and CEO of The American College of Financial Services.
 He has co-authored several books including Strategic Value Investing, Invest With the Fed, Investment Banking for Dummies, and The Tools and Techniques of Investment Planning — he knows his stuff!

 Investing in a diversified stock index fund is the best investment idea.
 For instance, the Vanguard 500 Index Fund Investor Shares (VFINX) invests in 500 of the largest US companies.
 The fund is diversified and has a very low fee structure.
 It is an ideal first investment and one that the investor can continually add to by buying more shares.
 And, unlike owning a single security, a fund is typically less volatile.
 Volatility can discourage novice investors.